mrsonne/hubit/README.md

 ## Workflow

 ### Wrapping & wiring
-A `hubit` _component_ is a tool from your ecosystem wrapped to comply with cetain `hubit` standards.
+A `hubit` _component_ is a tool from your ecosystem wrapped to comply with certain `hubit` standards.
 A component

 - _consumes_ attributes from the shared input data structure,
 - may _consume_ attributes from the shared results data structure, and
 - _provides_ attributes to the shared results data structure.

 The attributes consumed and provided are defined in a `hubit` _model_ file.
 To run a model requires the user to provide a _query_, which tells `hubit` what atrributes from the shared results data structure are of of interest.
-After `hubit` has processed the query, i.e. executed relevant tools, the values of the queried attributes are returned in the _response_.
+After `hubit` has processed the query, i.e. executed relevant _components_, the values of the queried attributes are returned in the _response_.

 ### Example
 As an example imagine we want to calculate the total price of a car.
 For historic reasons two tools are available.
 The first tool "total_price" calculates the total price of a car based on the engine size, the color and the total prize of the wheels.
 The second tool "wheel_price" calculates the price of one wheel. `hubit` provides a smooth way of connecting the two tools and calculate the car price in a single step.